 OutdoorGearLab Editors' Hands-on Review

-The FC ECO 2.0 hit right around the middle of the pack for weight, and we expected it to be a bit higher in the weight category, but came in at a pretty average two pounds a pair.
-The dense sole, extremely protective toe-cap reminiscent of approach shoes, and thick leather uppers contribute to its weight, but also contribute to the benefits of this shoe, namely support.
+This model weighed in at 2.51 lbs, the third heaviest of the bunch.
+The dense sole, extremely protective toe-cap reminiscent of approach shoes, and thick leather uppers contribute to its weight, but also contribute to the benefits of this shoe, namely support and durability.

-The FC ECO 2.0 feels most at home on tougher trails or heavier pack weights, in addition to being a fine casual shoe.
-It is a bit of a tough sell for people in wet, rocky, and rooty environments due to the questionable traction.
+The La Sportiva FC ECO 2.0 feels most at home on rougher trails and carrying a pack, in addition to being a fine casual shoe.

 Other Versions and Accessories